 1/4 cup organic milk, room temperature

-57 grams (1/4 cup) organic plain yogurt, room temperature
+57 grams (1/4 cup) organic vanilla yogurt, room temperature

 1 teaspoon baking powder